 INSPECTION AND SERVICE

 It is important for your safety that your Vivelo bicycle is regularly inspected and serviced.
 Keeping your bike and all its components in good working order is critical, and it’s up to you to maintain and inspect it.
-The maintenance schedule for a bike can vary on how often it’s ridden and what condition it is in.
+The maintenance schedule for a bike can vary, depending on how often it’s ridden and what condition it is in.
 Below we provide key issues to check before each ride.
-However, we strongly recommend you to assure that professional mechanic is involved in maintenance advisory, inspection and service.
+However, we strongly recommend that a professional mechanic is involved in maintenance advisory, inspection and service.

 - Squeeze brakes to make sure they’re grabbing and that the brake pads touch the rims, not the tires.